tfmlaX/tfmlax.github.io/_pages/teaching.md

 * Lecturer and tutor in first year of medical school (Fall semester 2015-2016, 3 groups, ~32h)

 ## Agrégation
-I was laureate in 2019 of the [Agrégation de sciences-physiques](https://en.wikipedia.org/wiki/Agr%C3%A9gation), a physics national highly competitive examination (~7% success rate) to select teachers for higher education (universities and <em>classe prépa</em> - undergraduate level) and highschools</p>
+I was laureate in 2019 of the [Agrégation de sciences-physiques](https://en.wikipedia.org/wiki/Agr%C3%A9gation), a physics national highly competitive examination (~7% success rate) to select teachers for higher education (universities and <em>classe prépa</em> - undergraduate level) and highschools